 What are extraterritorial sanctions?

 Traditionally, sanctions prohibit only a home country’s or region’s corporations and citizens from doing business with a blacklisted entity.
 (Unlike UN sanctions, which are global by nature.)
 However, extraterritorial sanctions (sometimes called secondary sanctions or a secondary boycott) are designed to restrict the economic activity of governments, businesses, and nationals of third countries.
-As result, governments typically consider these sanctions a violation of sovereignty and international law.
+As a result, many governments consider these sanctions a violation of their sovereignty and international law.

 In recent years, the reach of U.S. sanctions continued to draw the ire of some close allies.
 France’s leadership criticized the U.S. prosecution of BNP Paribas as “unfair” and indicated there would be “negative consequences” on bilateral as well as U.S.-EU relations.
-“The extraterritoriality of American standards, linked to the use of the dollar, should drive Europe to mobilize itself to advance the use of the euro as a currency for international trade,” said Finance Minister Michael Sapin.
+“The extraterritoriality of American standards, linked to the use of the dollar, should drive Europe to mobilize itself to advance the use of the euro as a currency for international trade,” said French Finance Minister Michel Sapin.